 Table of Contents

-Welcome to the Kognitwin Simulation documentation.
+Welcome to the Simulation in the Industrial Worksurface documentation.
 This documentation covers all aspects of the simulation platform.

 Documentation Sections¶